Thursday, August 20, 2015

 NOTRE-DAME CATHEDRAL, FROM ETERNITY TO REPRESSION

-THE GIANT HAUSSMANIAN ESPLANADE ERASED THE MEDIEVAL NEIGHBORHOOD AND DILUTES THE CHRISTIAN MESSAGE*
+THE GIANT 1850 ESPLANADE ERASED THE MEDIEVAL NEIGHBORHOOD AND DILUTES THE CHRISTIAN MESSAGE*

-*As pointed out in Notre-Dame of Paris by Allan Temko in 1957, a classic, but not to my knowledge today.
+*As pointed out in Notre-Dame of Paris by Allan Temko, a classic of 1957, but not often said today.

 Located between Saint-Michel and City Hall so at the heart of the military complex — the parvis covers almost two acres.